US could target Chinese entities linked to spy balloon

 US lawmakers have demanded more information from the Biden administration about the incident.

-China’s foreign ministry has said it was a weather balloon that had blown off course and accused the US of overreacting.
+China’s foreign ministry maintains it was a weather balloon that blew off course, and has accused the US of overreacting.

 On Thursday, Chinese foreign ministry representative Mao Ning dismissed US charges the balloon was part of a worldwide spying fleet, saying that allegation could be part of a “US information war against China”.